-Market timing, excessive trading and late trading The subfunds are in general designed to be long-term investments and not vehicles for frequent trading or for market timing (defined as short-term trading intended to profit from arbitrage opportunities arising from timing differences between market openings and NAV calculations).
+Market timing, excessive trading and late trading The subfunds are in general designed to be long-term investments and not vehicles for frequent trading or for market timing (defined as shortterm trading intended to profit from arbitrage opportunities arising from timing differences between market openings and NAV calculations).

 These types of trading are not acceptable as they may disrupt portfolio management and drive up sub-fund expenses, to the detriment of other unitholders.
-If we believe you have engaged in excessive trading or market timing, we make take various measures to protect unitholder interests.
+If we believe you have engaged in excessive trading or market timing, we make take various measures to protect unitholder interests, including imposing a separate 2% exit charge, which is deducted from redemption proceeds.
 We may also reject, suspend or cancel any request we believe represents excessive trading or market timing, and may forcibly redeem your investment, at your sole cost and risk.